Can dogs eat celery? The Labrador Site team takes a look at the pros and cons of celery for dogs.

 While it is not clear when people first started cultivating and eating this refreshing vegetable, there are references to celery dating back thousands of years.

-Celery appears to have been mentioned about 2800 years ago, in Homer’s ancient Greek epic, The Odyssey.
-It was referred to as “selinon.”
+Celery appears to have been mentioned about 2800 years ago in Homer’s ancient Greek epic, The Odyssey.
+He referred to as “selinon.”

 Nutritional Benefits Of Celery

-This humble aromatic contains a number of important nutrients, including Vitamins A, C, and K. Celery also is full of antioxidants, is high in fiber, and is a good source of potassium.
+This humble aromatic contains many important nutrients, including Vitamins A, C, and K. Celery also is full of antioxidants, is high in fiber, and is a good source of potassium.